prg-titech/beamerthemeprg/README.md

 # beamerthemeprg.sty

-Beamer theme for Programming Research Group.
+A beamer theme for Programming Research Group.

 Download the latest release from https://github.com/prg-titech/beamerthemeprg/releases and put them on your project.